Furoon/Project-Jarvis/README.md

-## Something like Jarvis for Mr. Stark
+## Something to make the digital-life easier

 Modules:
 - HTTP (to get informations from sensors and other devices)